Luis Guzman

 Luis Guzman in the movie "Magnolia"

-Once Guzman was surprised when he was asked about the movie "Ghost".
-It turned out that he was confused (and this happened very often) with Rick Aviles, the actor who played the killer of Patrick Swayze's character.
-Later, Luis stopped denying his participation in "Ghost" and joked:
+Guzman was once surprised when someone asked him about the movie "Ghost".
+Turns out he was often confused with Rick Aviles, the actor who played Patrick Swayze's character's killer.
+Eventually, Luis stopped denying he was in "Ghost" and started joking about it:

-Even now we could walk through an airport or a shopping mall, and someone will definitely ask - why did you kill Patrick Swayze?
+Even now I could walk through an airport or shopping mall, and someone will definitely ask - why did you kill Patrick Swayze?
 What was it like working with Whoopi Goldberg?
-If I had a penny every time I was mistaken for him, I would probably already own a studio, an island, and a couple of private planes.
+If I had a penny for every time I was mistaken for him, I'd probably own a studio, an island, and a couple of private planes by now.

-A big acting success for Luis was the role of Pachanga in Brian De Palma's crime drama "Carlito's Way" (1993), in which the main characters were portrayed by Al Pacino and Sean Penn.
-He met Chuck Norris on the set of "Walker, Texas Ranger", and played alongside Tom Berenger in "The Substitute".
+Luis scored a major acting success as Pachanga in Brian De Palma's crime drama "Carlito's Way" (1993), starring Al Pacino and Sean Penn.
+He worked with Chuck Norris on "Walker, Texas Ranger" and starred alongside Tom Berenger in "The Substitute".

 Luis Guzman in the movie "Carlito's Way"